Hattingen, Germany: What to pack, what to wear, and when to go [2022]

 A SIM card that works in Hattingen.
 A good global SIM card works in most countries, but check the country list before buying.

-If you go to the LWL-Industriemuseum Henrichshütte, wear museum-appropriate clothing and take:
+If you see the LWL-Industriemuseum Henrichshütte, wear museum-appropriate clothing and take:

 Small portable cooler